Can the board stop an unsuitable parent governor being elected?

 In a maintained school the governing body does not have the power to reject an elected parent governor.

-The most they can do is ask for specific skills they are looking for when advertising the vacancy, but if a parent does not have these skills they are still as eligible to stand as any other parent.
+The most they can do is ask for specific skills they are looking for when advertising the vacancy, but if a parent does not have these skills they are still eligible to stand for election.

 If the board believes an elected parent is totally unsuitable it is possible to remove elected parent governors in maintained schools, but the DfE advise in statutory guidance that elected governors should only be removed in “exceptional circumstances”.